-The applicant is proposing two modifications to the project description from what was approved by the City of Malibu.
+The applicant is proposing three modifications to the project description from what was approved by the City of Malibu.
 First, the applicant proposes to maintain the originally proposed location of the infinity pool/reflecting pond, which the City required to be redesigned to extend no further than the bluff edge.
 Second, the applicant proposes to record an open space conservation easement on a 52.25 foot wide ocean front lot located at 19570 Pacific Coast Highway.
-The intent of the latter proposal is to provide mitigation for elimination of the bluff setback for the proposed site improvements.
-However, eliminating the development potential of an off-site property would not provide mitigation of the same impacts that would be avoided by implementation of the LCP bluff setback.
+The intent of this proposal is to provide mitigation for elimination of the bluff setback for the proposed site improvements.
+However, eliminating the development potential of an offsite property would not provide mitigation of the same impacts that would be avoided by implementation of the LCP bluff setback.
 As discussed in greater detail below, the certified Malibu LCP requires a minimum 50 foot setback from the bluff edge for structural development on bluff top lots, with a reduced minimum 15 foot setback for ancillary structures (such as decks and walkways) that have no structural foundations.
 The Malibu LCP does not allow mitigation to substitute for adherence to the required setbacks where such setbacks are feasible, as in the subject case.
 Therefore, while the applicant's proposal to record an open space conservation easement on the lot at 19570 Pacific Coast Highway would reduce the impacts of developing that parcel, the Commission cannot accept the proposed easement dedication as mitigation for eliminating the required bluff setbacks on the subject project site.
+This proposal was not part of the project considered by the City.